There are over 26,000 SaaS companies in the world right now, according to data from Crunchbase.

 If you don’t create content that your audience is interested in, chances are that nobody will read it.
 And if nobody reads your content, the probability that you’ll get results from SaaS content writing is very slim.

-This is why you should research what your audience is actively searching for before creating any piece of content, especially if you’re relying on organic traffic.
+This is why you should research what your audience is actively searching for before creating any piece of content, especially if you’re relying on organic traffic growth.
 This is also known as keyword research.

 One of the under-utilized ways to perform keyword research is to ask your current customers questions.
 When you do, they’re most likely to tell you the challenges and problems they’re facing right now.